abpframework/abp/docs/en/Caching.md

 * `KeyPrefix` (`string`, default: `null`): If your cache server is shared by multiple applications, you can set a prefix for the cache keys for your application.
 In this case, different applications can not overwrite each other's cache items.
 * `GlobalCacheEntryOptions` (`DistributedCacheEntryOptions`): Used to set default distributed cache options (like `AbsoluteExpiration` and `SlidingExpiration`) used when you don't specify the options while saving cache items.
 Default value uses the `SlidingExpiration` as 20 minutes.

+## Error Handling

+When you design a cache for your objects, you typically try to get the value from cache first.
+If not found in the cache, you query the object from the **original source**.
+It may be located in a **database** or may require to perform an HTTP call to a remote server.

+In most cases, you want to **tolerate the cache errors**; If you get error from the cache server you don't want to cancel the operation.
+Instead, you silently hide (and log) the error and **query from the original source**.
+This is what the ABP Framework does by default.

+ABP's Distributed Cache [handle](Exception-Handling.md), log and hide errors by default.
+There is an option to change this globally (see the options below).

+In addition, all of the `IDistributedCache<TCacheItem>` (and `IDistributedCache<TCacheItem, TCacheKey>`) methods have an optional `hideErrors` parameter, which is `null` by default.
+The global value is used if this parameter left as `null`, otherwise you can decide to hide or throw the exceptions for individual method calls.

 ## Advanced Topics

+### Unit Of Work Level Cache

+Distributed cache service provides an interesting feature.
+Assume that you've updated the price of a book in the database, then set the new price to the cache, so you can use the cached value later.
+What if you have an exception after setting the cache and you **rollback the transaction** that updates the price of the book?
+In this case, cache value will be incorrect.

+`IDistributedCache<..>` methods gets an optional parameter, named `considerOuw`, which is `false` by default.
+If you set it to `true`, then the changes you made for the cache are not actually applied to the real cache store, but associated with the current [unit of work](Unit-Of-Work.md).
+You get the value you set in the same unit of work, but the changes are applied **only if the current unit of work succeed**.

 ### IDistributedCacheSerializer